CLRX/CLRX-mirror/doc/GcnInstrsVopc.md

 VOPC opcodes (0-255) and VOP3 opcodes are same.

-NOTE: Bits for inactive threads in 64-bit scalar destination (VCC or pair of SGPRs) are always zeroed.
+NOTE: Bits for inactive threads in the 64-bit scalar destination (VCC or pair of SGPRs) are always zeroed.

 ### Tables of opcodes and their descriptions